top of page

 The verb 'perplex' has its etymological origins in Latin.
 It is derived from the Latin word 'perplexare,' which combines 'per,' meaning 'thoroughly,' and 'plexus,' meaning 'entwined' or 'twisted.'
 In essence, 'perplexare' originally meant to entangle or twist something thoroughly.
 As Latin evolved into Old French and, later, Middle English, 'perplex' emerged in the English language to describe the act of causing confusion, bewilderment, or uncertainty in someone's mind.
 It retained the sense of mental entanglement or confusion, emphasizing the idea of complex and puzzling situations that can leave individuals feeling mentally twisted or entwined in uncertainty.
 The etymology of 'perplex' underscores its historical connection to the state of confusion and the intricacies of the human mind when faced with perplexing situations.

-Find the meaning of perplex
+Quiz: Find the meaning of the verb perplex:

 Try Again!